Text Plans (Paternova™ v.0.9.9)

 Description

-Generate a text with a prompt provided by a user message and a system message using Gemini API and authorized by an api key.
+This plan generates a text description for the images x0, x1, etc. with a specified user message and a system message using the Gemini API.
+Requests are authenticated with an api key.

 Notes: